 Bike storage tips to avoid rust

 It is important that you store your bike in a way that will minimize the accumulation of rust on the drive train.
 Extended periods of storage are possible but not without checking your bike often.
 It is important that you do not entirely forget about it.
 A scheduled maintenance practice is advisable for people that store bikes for a long time.
-This also works for those that sue theirs often on the track.

 Clean the bike before storage